strongjz/terraform-wordpress/README.md

 admin_ip - IP to allow admin access to certain features

-Need to Create your own AWS EC2 key file, named wordpress-demo-key.pem and placed in ./files/wordpress-demo-key.pem
+Once the the key is created and the vars are updated, run make all

+Makefile
+all: check clean get plan apply

+check: Checks if terraform is installed

+clean: Deletes the .terraform dir

+get: Gets all the terraform modules

-#Runs the Terraform plan command
+plan: Terraform plan

-make plan

-#Runs the Terraform apply
+apply: Terraform apply

-make apply
+destroy: Deletes everything in Terraform

 #Ansible role base on Ansible Example